sh1nu11bi/sifter/README.md

 Gathered info is saved to the results folder, these output files can be easily parsed over to <a href="https://github.com/s1l3nt78/TigerShark">TigerShark</a> in order to be utilised within your campaign.
 Or compiled for a final report to wrap up a penetration test.
 <br>
 <br>
 NOTE!!
-If a scan doesnt work please try entering target without http:// protocol added!!
+IF A SCAN DOESN'T WORK PLEASE ENTER TARGET WITHOUT http:// protocol ADDED!! eg. target.com 			instead of http://target.com
 <br>
 <br>
 # Please, if you fork this repo ensure to keep it updated.